anudeepND/pihole-unbound/README.md

 sudo apt install unbound
 ```

 Optional: Download the list of primary root servers (serving the domain `.`).
-Unbound ships its own list but we can also download the most recent list and update it whenever we think it is a good idea.
+Unbound ships its own list, but we can also download the most recent list and update it whenever we think it is a good idea.
 Note: there is no point in doing it more often then every 6 months.
 ```
 wget -O root.hints https://www.internic.net/domain/named.root
 sudo mv root.hints /var/lib/unbound/